 Herein you will find videos of Barbara's journey with Batman.
 You can clearly see the hard work and incredible bond that training as helped create between the 2.

 Kaitie earned her bachelor’s degree in entrepreneurship in 2016.
 Throughout her studies, she learned that she wanted to go the nonprofit route post-graduation.
-By day Kaitie is the Volunteer and Foster Coordinator at the Humane Society of Southern Wisconsin where her focus is on helping to secure the funding needed to care for the over 4,000 animals the organization sees each year.
+By day Kaitie is the Development Director at the Humane Society of Southern Wisconsin where her focus is on helping to secure the funding needed to care for the over 5,000 animals the organization sees each year.
 She has learned quite a bit about dog training from bringing her own dog, Togo, to The Thinking K9 and jumping at any chance she gets to learn.
 She and Togo have been through Puppy Starlet, S.T.A.R.
-Puppy, Canine Good Citizen, Precision Rally-O, Ninja Doggo, and Mixed Bag together over the last two years.
+Puppy, Canine Good Citizen, Precision Rally-O, Ninja Doggo, Mixed Bag, and Trick Dog together over the last two years.
 Not only has Kaitie taken every class offered at TTK9, but she has taught every class too!
-She began shadowing Barbara in 2018 and is now leading the Tuesday Canine Good Citizen classes and assisting in other classes whenever needed.
+She began shadowing Barbara in 2019 and is now leading both the Sunday and Monday Core Manners classes and assisting in other classes whenever needed.

 Did you know that ALL profits TTK9 makes goes back into TTK9’s equipment, trainer education to help serve clients and their dogs more, and the remaining portions are donated?
 TTK9’s owner/trainer, Barbara, does not profit monetarily.
 The Thinking K9 feels that helping the community is incredibly important, therefore makes it a priority to donate a lot of time and effort to giving back.